juvenius/ez_lights/README.md

 ## Installation:
 - place prog board
 - link lights first <--important
 - name all lights light_1, light_2...as shown on the picture 3.
+If you use less than 9 lights delete the lines where in the code side where you dont have light in slots.
 - link screen
 - paste to the programing board code from ez_lights_pb.json
 - paste to the screen board code from ez_lights_screen.lua